 A word of caution – these are generally high value stamps.

-Many auctions (particularly in Europe) are selling these stamps with starting bids of $1 like the one below that would have a CV over $1000
+Many auctions (particularly in Europe) are selling these stamps with starting bids of $1 that are then substantially bid up.

 Even those tied to covers must be authenticated as some very good forgeries exist

 The first stamp was issued on April 10th, 1855, its face value being 3 grote and it was intended for franking letters within the town (Bremen), including Bremerhaven and Vegesack.